iAMB-RWTH-Aachen/PAMparametrizer/docs/PAMparametrizer_workflow.md

 - Regular expression to recognize gene-ids (e.g., `r'\b([b|s]\d{4})\b'` for the b1234 locus tags in *E. coli*)
 - Potential exceptions in identifier/mapping format (an example is `s0001` which is used for unknown gene)

-## 2. Building the protein sectors
+## 2. Building the Protein Sectors
 You can find scripts to help you build the protein sectors in `Scripts/i1_preprocessing`.
 The scripts can be run in random order, although we suggest starting with the ActiveEnzymesSector.